 Saskatchewan Landing - Straddling the South Saskatchewan River Valley at the west end of Lake Diefenbaker, the "Landing" is historically significant as a major river crossing.
 The park features great fishing, beaches and interpretive programs.
 A Marina and 18 hole golf course are on site.
 The park also features a new equestrian campground.

-There are four Regional Parks located in the Lake Diefenbaker Destination Area that feature a range of different services and activities.
+There are three Regional Parks located in the Lake Diefenbaker Destination Area that feature a range of different services and activities.